 You don't need to have a day-after wedding brunch.
+This is not something required by tradition.
 But, you might consider having one if:

 - You want a chance to recap the joys of your wedding day with your nearest and dearest before they leave town.